Eric Stern

 About Me

-Eric Stern is a 23-year old jazz pianist, composer, educator, and arranger who makes “keyboarding more like surfboarding, wave after wave at breakneck speed.
+Eric Stern is a 24-year old jazz pianist, composer, educator, and arranger who makes “keyboarding more like surfboarding, wave after wave at breakneck speed.
 Every solo is a show unto itself" (BroadwayWorld).
-Eric’s ability to blend seamlessly into almost any style within the genre, while staying authentic and true to the music, has allowed Eric to quickly establish himself as an upcoming star in the NYC jazz scene.
+Eric’s ability to blend seamlessly into almost any style within the genre, while staying authentic and true to the music, has allowed Eric to quickly establish himself as a rising star in the NYC jazz scene.

 Eric grew up in Brooklyn, New York, studying at the Brooklyn Conservatory of Music with various classical and jazz teachers.
 His passion for jazz began in middle school, and in high school, he got involved in several New York City arts programs, including the Belongó Fat Cats Big Band directed by noteworthy drummer Zack O’Farrill.
 He also studied privately with Jacob Sacks.

 Stern has won numerous awards throughout his career, including being a National YoungArts Honorable Mention in 2020, the winner of the Bösendorfer prize at the American Jazz Pianist Competition, and an attendee of the 2022 JAS Summer Jazz Academy, working with Christian McBride.
-He also is a Downbeat Award Winner as the pianist for the Funk Fusion ensemble at the Frost School of Music, directed by Steve Rucker.
+He also is a 2023 Downbeat Award Winner as the pianist for the Funk Fusion ensemble at the Frost School of Music, directed by Steve Rucker.
+He is a 2025 Detroit Collegiate Combo Competition Winner.